Disavie/texteditor/README.md

     -Make a /t and /b command to jump to top and bottom of document

 ### Commit History

+#### Commit #33 - Laptop
+- it seems like the random crashing on leaving insert mode is fixed?
+- crashing after saving is fixed here.. not sure what changed..
+- BUG WITH REPEATED UNDOING.. to make bug occur hit df[letter] multiple times then undo mulitple times
+- ^ actually just happens with repeat undo

 #### Commit #32
 - dd and dw db work now and support undo/redo